dbissell6/DFIR/Explorations+Reflections2_PICO.md

 Furthermore, the challenges in the forensics domain may not be transferable to other domains such as web or reversing.
 Also, comparing challenges in PicoCTF and HTB may be different because of the overall structure of their CTFs.
 For instance, if HTB has a steganography challenge, it might show up in the MISC category instead of the Forensics category.

+Finally,  I dont think the points for PICO challenges is that accurate, the challenges are taken from ~5 CTFs and it looks like the scoring system differed in them.

 Therefore, it's important to view the findings of this study as a starting point for further research and not a definitive roadmap for learning DFIR.

 # Advancements